Xavier-Paquette/Aka-Oni/README.md

 Known issues
 - using wooden plank does not always work to cross gap in floor
 - enemy movement ai is awkward
-- player can still move after dying
+- player can still move for a few seconds after dying
-- player inventory does not scale properly
+- player inventory does not scale properly with certain aspect ratios